awslabs/aws-deployment-framework/docs/admin-guide.md

 - the account ids with simple account ids like: `111111111111`, `222222222222`, etc.
-- the organization id with a simple one, `o-theorgid`.
+- the organization id with a simple one, `o-aa111bb222`.
 - the organization unit identifiers and names.
-- the email addresses by hiding them behind `--some-notifcation-email-address--`.
+- the email addresses by hiding them behind `--some-notification-email-address--`.
 - the Slack channel identifier and SNS topics configured with simplified ones.
 - the cross-account access role with the default `OrganizationAccountAccessRole`.